 Business Valuation Resources (BVR) | www.bvresources.com/dp | +1 888 287 8258

-The Duff & Phelps Risk Premium Report is intended to be used as a companion publication to the web-based Duff & Phelps Risk Premium Calculator.
-Exclusive distribution for the Calculator is through Business Valuation Resources (BVR).
+* The Duff & Phelps Risk Premium Report is intended to be used as a companion publication to the web-based Duff & Phelps Risk Premium Calculator.
+The online Risk Premium Calculator is available through Business Valuation Resources (BVR) and ValuSource only.

 1.The Duff & Phelps Risk Premium Report is based on a series of articles published by Roger Grabowski and David King, culminating with a seminal 1996 article and a subsequent article in 1999 which together served as the Report's foundation.
 See: Roger J. Grabowski and David King, "New Evidence on Size Effects and Equity Returns", Business Valuation Review (September 1996, revised March 2000), & Roger J. Grabowski and David King, "New Evidence on Equity Returns and Company Risk", Business Valuation Review (September 1999, revised March 2000).

-2.Published as the Standard & Poor's Corporate Value Consulting Risk Premium Report for reports titled 2002 to 2004 and as the PricewaterhouseCoopers Risk Premium Report and the Price Waterhouse Risk Premium Report for reports titled before 2002.
+2.Published as the Standard & Poor's Corporate Value Consulting Risk Premium Report for reports titled 2002 through 2004 and as the PricewaterhouseCoopers Risk Premium Report and the Price Waterhouse Risk Premium Report for reports prior to 2002.

 4.20-year constant maturity Treasury bond yield as of your valuation data.
 Source: The Board of Governors of the Federal Reserve System.

 5.Duff & Phelps does not publish IRPs.
 A source of IRPs is Morningstar's Ibbotson SBBI Valuation Yearbook, (Chicago, Morningstar), Chapter 3, "The Buildup Method", Table 3-5.

 Objective valuations for financial reporting, tax and management planning purposes.Valuation Services